hoprnet/hoprnet/NETWORK_REGISTRY.md

 To test HOPR protocol and develop dApps on top of HOPR at a resonable scale, nodes are only allowed to join the network (sending messages) if they are registered on a "Network Registry" smart contract.

 This restriction on the access guarded by the "Network Registry" is only enabled in the staging or production environment by default.
-If you are running a cluster of HOPR nodes locally in the hardhat network, the "Network Registry" is not enabled.
+If you are running a cluster of HOPR nodes locally in the anvil network, the "Network Registry" is not enabled.

 There are two ways of registering a node: